 npm install -g typescript

 npm install typescript

 npm install --save-dev @types/react-native

 The third command will create a new

 tsconfig.json file for our TypeScript build config.
-The fourth one will install a tool to grab type definitions from DefinitelyTyped, required to build the project dependencies.
+The fourth one will install install the Typescript definitions for the React Native package.
 Next, from the project root move the React Native JS source files to a directory beneath it, such as

 src/, and rename them to their TypeScript extensions.
 For JSX files, rename them to

 Now we’ll configure TypeScript to build our React JSX syntax files.
 Add this to

 noImplicitAny flag above – if you have a greenfield project you can set this to